Most Walkable Chicago Neighborhoods 2026 — Walk Scores & Prices

 The bottom line

 Chicago rewards walkability-seekers who do their homework.
 The most walkable neighborhoods sit in a band along the lakefront and the Milwaukee corridor.
-Prices follow walkability closely — every 10-point improvement in walk score adds roughly $50K-$80K to median home prices in Chicago.
+Prices follow walkability closely — every 10-point improvement in walk score adds roughly $50K–$80K to median home prices.
+The sweet spots are Logan Square and Andersonville: both score above 85, both come in meaningfully below the premium neighborhoods, and both have legitimate neighborhood character that you're not fabricating.

 Before you commit to any of these, run the specific ZIP code through WYLT to get the full picture — crime, schools, flood risk, and a straight verdict.